Exile: History

 Banishment was frequently used as a punishment in the Thirteen Colonies, but it fell into disfavor under the United States.
 There is no federal law in the United States controlling banishment as a punishment.
 In the case Cooper v.
 Telfair (1800), the US Supreme Court established that legislatures have the right to confiscate the property of and banish individuals who take up arms against the United States.
 At least one legal scholar has argued that this Supreme Court ruling "offered a definitive ruling on the legality of banishment."
 However, another scholar has argued that this reasoning cannot be easily used in the case of ordinary offenses, "where the security of the country is not at stake."
 Some US states allow intrastate banishment, although the practice is rare and its legality and constitutionality in many US jurisdictions has been described as "still an open question" by one scholar.
 Interstate banishment (i.e., expulsion from one US state to another) has been allowed in the United States only in isolated instances.
+The state of Georgia and Native American tribes are the two main users of banishment in the US, and often banish criminals from their tribal lands or judicial circuits.